 Taking into consideration the types of complications which can develop over the years with diabetes, it is the seventh leading cause of death in the United States.
 Costs of the disease are significant, with an estimated yearly loss of $92 billion in the United States from lost productivity, disability, medical care and premature deaths.
 To the person who has diabetes, however, the impact is more personal.
 An increased risk of heart and kidney disease, blindness, nerve damage, dental problems and serious foot and leg problems are all complications associated with diabetes.
 Treatment involves daily management of blood sugars so that an active and healthy life can be attained.

-Learn More About Diabetes Prevention at Warren Clinic
+Learn More About Diabetes Prevention

 The Warren Clinic Diabetes Center is located in the Warren Clinic Springer Building at 6160 S. Yale Avenue, Tulsa, OK, across Yale from the Saint Francis Hospital campus.